CodeMarie/ISDB-Major-Project/README.md

 Deployment testing and notes for Swagger.io documentation as Swagger inspector still not working.
 Also issues with update to editor.
 21.01.22
 Continuation of Swagger notes.
 To implement npm install --save swagger-ui-express added.
+I added an additional endpoint to what was required by the spec by returning all tracks to provide inspiration to the user.
 22.01.22
 Implemented isdb-project.json as back up to Swagger documentation
 ## Presentation ##